alane019/employee-data-mgmt-node-mysql/README.md

 ## Installation

 Navigate to the root directory for this project in your terminal of choice, then install the required packages with `npm install`.
-Run **schema.sql** to create the employee_cms database in your local MySQL environment, and then run **schema.sql** to load the initial data.
+Run **schema.sql** to create the employee_cms database in your local MySQL environment, and then run **seed.sql** to load the initial data.

 ## Usage